alberto-sanchez/my-evtgen/Pythia8_README.txt

 This README file contains development notes for the EvtGen-Pythia8 interface.
+Pythia8 version number 8.153 or above is required.

 Changed EvtPythia to use Pythia 8.
 The same EvtPythia ("PYTHIA") name/class is used, but the old interface to the fortran Pythia 6 has been replaced by Pythia 8 C++ routines.